-11 Alternatives were evaluated in terms of the ease of construction and operation, the difficulty in obtaining 12 required authorizations, the time required until startup of the operation, and the time needed to deliver the

-15 4) on-site sediment availability.
+- Alternatives were evaluated in terms of the ease of construction and operation, the difficulty in obtaining - 12 required authorizations, the time required until startup of the operation, and the time needed to deliver the - 13 required volume of sediment at the alternative site or sites.
+Four specific evaluation criteria were - established under the logistics category: 1) implementability, 2) permittability, 3) long-term viability, and - 15 4) on-site sediment availability.

-16 12.3.1 Implementability
+12.3.1 Implementability

-17 Implementability considers the challenges and difficulty in physically implementing an alternative.18 Alternatives were developed using either imported material or on-site material:

-Imported material - Imported material would be purchased from existing sand and gravel operations.
+- Implementability considers the challenges and difficulty in physically implementing an alternative.
+Alternatives were developed using either imported material or on-site material: - Imported material Imported material would be purchased from existing sand and gravel operations.
 Imported material would be hauled to the augmentation delivery locations, where it would be temporarily stockpiled prior to being introduced into the river.
 Importing sediment using trucks to haul the material to the sites does not pose any unusual implementation problems.
 Haul distances to the Cook Tract and Dyer Property from the closest sources at the Overton interchange are approximately 3 to 5 miles.
-Therefore, under these alternatives, implementability is considered to be low in terms of difficulty.

-On-site material - Material that is produced on site from a sandpit dredge operation established at or near the augmentation delivery location would be more difficult to implement.
+Therefore, under these alternatives, implementability is considered to be low in terms of difficulty. - On-site material Material that is produced on site from a sandpit dredge operation established at or near the augmentation delivery location would be more difficult to implement.
 Setting up a sand pit pumping operation has significant equipment mobilization and space requirements.
 These alternatives rely on an outside contractor setting up a long-term operation on Program property.
 These alternatives would be the most labor intensive and would require electrical power.
 A short lead time would be required to establish the dredging operation and to produce and process the material.
 Therefore, under these alternatives, implementability is considered to be medium in terms of difficulty.

-3 12.3.2 Permittability
+12.3.2 Permittability